A woman escaped a makeshift cinder block ‘dungeon’ in Oregon, police say. The FBI believes there are more victims in other states – KION546

 (CNN) — After a woman escaped from a makeshift “dungeon” made of cinder blocks in a man’s Oregon home, the FBI says it is looking for additional victims in other states.

-The man, 29-year-old Negasi Zuberi, is in federal custody for kidnapping across state lines after a woman from Seattle escaped from his home in Klamath Falls, Oregon, according to a news release from the FBI Portland Field Office.
-The woman also claimed she was sexually assaulted, the FBI said.
+The man, 29-year-old Negasi Zuberi, was taken into federal custody on suspicion of kidnapping across state lines after a woman from Seattle escaped from his home in Klamath Falls, Oregon, according to a news release from the FBI Portland Field Office.
+The woman also said she was sexually assaulted, the FBI said.

-Zuberi, who has lived in at least 10 different states since 2016, has been linked to violent assaults in at least four different states, according to the FBI.
+Zuberi, who has lived in at least 10 states since 2016, has been linked to violent assaults in at least four states, according to the FBI.
 Investigators have reason to believe there could be several other victims, the agency said.
+Zuberi was indicted by a federal grand jury in Oregon on one count of kidnapping and one count of transportation with intent to engage in sexual activity, court documents filed Wednesday show.

+Zuberi’s attorney, Heather Fraley, told CNN she had no comment Wednesday afternoon.

 On July 15, Zuberi traveled from his home in Klamath Falls to Seattle where he posed as an undercover police officer to solicit the services of a prostitute, according to the FBI’s news release.
 The victim said Zuberi pointed a Taser at her, placed her in handcuffs and leg irons and then put her in the back seat of his car, the FBI said.